As President Trump Tweets And Deletes, The Historical Record Takes Shape

 What's next for presidential records preservation?

-Since each president has their own relationship to NARA and the Records Act, it is unclear what, if any, precedent the Trump administration is setting with its handling of tweets.
+Because each president has their own relationship to NARA and the Records Act, it is unclear what, if any, precedent the Trump administration is setting with its handling of tweets.

-Presidents have always been reluctant to make their records public, and in that sense this is nothing new, Quigley said.
+Presidents have always been reluctant to make their records public, and in that sense, this is nothing new, Quigley said.
 For example, President George W. Bush signed an executive order in 2001 that limited the public's ability to access presidential records.
-It was revoked by President Obama in 2009.
+It was revoked by President Barack Obama in 2009.

 "The difference with President Trump is that he uses Twitter in a way that no one has before, and is using it as a policy platform in a way that other presidents have not," Quigley said.
 "And that makes it a more critical document."